 Our analysis of survey responses by location identified some differences.
-Units in London and the rest of England were more likely to have introduced home blood pressure monitoring (100% [London] vs. 75.9% [rest of England] vs. 63.6% [devolved nations], p=0.047) and remote consultations (100% [London] vs. 90.7% [rest of England] vs. 63.6% [devolved nations], p=0.01), without differences apparent in other key responses, including a reduction in the number of antenatal and postnatal appointments, modifications to the screening pathway for GDM and fetal growth, and provision of birth settings.
-(Table S3).
-An analysis that incorporated potential changes to responses from duplicate submissions showed no difference to results (p>0.1 in all key responses, Table S4).
+Units in London and the rest of England were more likely to have introduced home blood pressure monitoring (100% [London] versus 75.9% [rest of England] versus 63.6% [devolved nations], P=0.047) and remote consultations (100% [London] versus 90.7% [rest of England] versus 63.6% [devolved nations], P=0.01), without differences apparent in other key responses, including a reduction in the number of antenatal and postnatal appointments, modifications to the screening pathway for GDM and fetal growth, and provision of birth settings. (see Supplementary material, Table S3).
+An analysis that incorporated potential changes to responses from duplicate submissions showed no difference to results (P>0.1 in all key responses; see Supplementary material, Table S4).